-Originally named Mill City, the name was changed to Dumont in 1880 in honor of Colonel John M. Dumont, a pioneer and influential mining man in the county.
+Originally named Mill City and founded in 1859.
+The settlement was renamed Dumont in 1880 to honor the founder, Colonel John M. Dumont, a pioneer and influential mining man in the county.
 At one time, Colonel Dumont owned three mines – the Whale, Freemont, and Lincoln mines.
 Today, the Stanley Mine is located on the site of the old Whale Mine.

 Dumont/Mill City was once an important stage coach stop known for its ore stamping mills and smelting enterprises.
 In the early days of mining, the ore was crushed by Spanish arastres powered by mules and water.
 An example of this primitive technology can be seen in front of the Idaho Springs Library.